Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: Conclusions

 We expect these results to be relevant for flat-space analyses that use the metric's asymptotic behavior.
 For example, the asymptotic structure of spacetime is essential for the presence of asymptotic symmetries.
 BMS symmetries are known to persist under the milder violations of peeling~\cite{Geiller:2024ryw, Fuentealba:2024lll} that follow from the universal the soft theorems.
 Whether they also survive the more pronounced violations identified in this work, and consequently the identification of canonical notions of global mass and angular momentum~\cite{Flanagan:2015pxa}, is a question for separate study.\footnote{Aidan Herderschee thanks Gautam Satishchandran for discussion on this topic.}

 We contrast here two complementary observations.
 On the one hand, the transformation of the NP scalars under general coordinates transformations, large or small, suggests that their leading order in the $1/\r$ expansion cannot be changed by diffeomorphisms that preserves the asymptotic-Minkowski nature of the spacetime.
 In particular, the leading-order peeling violation cannot be removed by such transformations.
 On the other, a BMS transformation with parameter twice that of Veneziano and Vilkovisky~\cite{Veneziano:2022zwh} flips the sign of the disconnected-cut contribution to the waveform~\cite{Bini:2024rsy,Elkhidir:2024izo} and, in an off-shell regularization~\cite{Elkhidir:2024izo}, appears to completely cancel the tail-related logarithmic terms in Eq.~\eqref{eq:infrared_divergences_all}, $iG (p_1\cdot k \ln (u_1\cdot k)^2/k^2) + p_2\cdot k \ln (u_2\cdot k)^2/k^2))$.
-In this BMS frame, which is distinct from both the canonical and the intrinsic ones, the novel peeling violation that we identified in~Sec~\ref{sec:sublead} appears to cancel out.
-We leave a resolutin of this tension for future work.
-Possible approaches may rely {\it e.g.} on the transformation of the parameters defining the asymptotic states under BMS transformations or on the development of a better understanding of allowed coordinate choices that preserve asymptotic flatness and of symmetries in spacetimes sourced by scattering processes.
+In this BMS frame, which correspond to a very specific choice of boundary conditions at finite time and is distinct from both the canonical and the intrinsic ones, the novel peeling violation that we identified in~Sec~\ref{sec:sublead} appears to cancel out.
+From our analysis, it is unclear why such choice of boundary conditions are special and we leave further investigations for future work.
+In particular, it would be interesting to explore the precise map relating different BMS frames at $\mathcal{I}^-$ to boundary conditions at space-like hypersurfaces at $t\to - \infty$.

 It would be fascinating if the subleading components of the metric in $\r^{-1}$ were experimentally measurable.
 Naively, these effects are enormously suppressed by the vast distance between astrophysical events and gravitational-wave observatories, making them largely formal considerations.
-Nevertheless, the computational techniques developed in this paper could prove useful in contexts where finite-distance effects become relevant, such as at colliders~\cite{Collins:2019ozc}.
+Nevertheless, the computational techniques developed in this paper could prove useful in contexts where finite-distance effects become relevant, such as in comparisons with numerical relativity simulations~\cite{Mitman:2024uss} and at colliders~\cite{Collins:2019ozc}.